-(1) Fotable Water of Wastewater Customer's with ot be assessed with additional Customer Account Pees for the addition of Reclaimed Water service.
-(2) Includes monthly Base Facility and Commodity Fees.
-(3) A 15% water restriction surcharge will be applicable to these rates and appear as a separate line on the Customer's monthly bill.
+Potable Water or Wastewater Customers will not be assessed with additional Customer Account Fees for the addition of Reclaimed Water service.
+Includes monthly Base Facility and Commodity Fees.
+A 15% water restriction surcharge will be applicable to these rates and appear as a separate line on the Customer's monthly bill.